 Martin Rawls-Meehan, CEO and founder of the sleep technology company Reverie, shares this technique with his clients, because blowing bubbles activates a similar mechanism to taking deep, meditative breaths.
 “It also has the effect of redirecting your thoughts from the worrying to the more lighthearted.
 The act of blowing bubbles reminds us of the joy of childhood, which is a good way to de-stress,” says Meehan.
 Try these other relaxation techniques to wind down before bed.

-This technique, developed by Andrew Weil, MD, director of the Arizona Center for Integrative Medicine at the University of Arizona, is something Harley Sears, a consulting hypnotist, teaches his clients when they are looking for ways to get to sleep.
+This technique is something Harley Sears, a consulting hypnotist, teaches his clients when they are looking for ways to get to sleep.
 All it takes is three steps.
 First, breathe in deeply through your nose for four seconds.
 Then hold your breath for seven seconds.
 Then exhale through your mouth for eight seconds.
 Repeat this process four times.
 Why does it work?
 “This exercise allows the lungs to become fully charged with air, allowing more oxygen to be circulated throughout the body, which promotes a state of relaxation,” says Sears.
 For maximum benefit, practice this technique twice a day.
 Here are more tiny changes that will help you sleep better tonight.

 Try sleep restriction therapy